emilybennet/react-fe-example/README.md

 ## Code + demo

-The code for this project can be found on GitHub at [https://github.com/emilybennet/react-fe-example](https://github.com/emilybennet/react-fe-example), and a live demo is available via GitHub Pages at [XYZ].
+The code for this project can be found on GitHub at [https://github.com/emilybennet/react-fe-example](https://github.com/emilybennet/react-fe-example), and a live demo is available via GitHub Pages at [https://emilybennet.github.io/react-fe-example/](https://emilybennet.github.io/react-fe-example/).

 ## To hack on it